google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Hagar Starts to Despise Sarai?

-Next we find, that the Sacred Record reveals, that Hagar's attitude towards Sarai -- would begin to change for the worse.
-Know that Hagar had begun to despise, and look down on Sarai.
-She did this, because Sarai was barren, and she couldn't bring Abram an heir, like her husband wanted.
-And because of this new negative attitude that Hagar had adopted, she began to boast, that she was a better woman than Sarai.
+Next, we find that the Sacred Record reveals that Hagar's attitude towards Sarai would begin to change for the worse.
+Now that Hagar had started to despise and look down on Sarai.
+She did this because Sarai was barren, and she couldn't give Abram an heir, as her husband wanted.
+And because of this new negative attitude that Hagar had adopted, she began to boast that she was a better woman than Sarai.

 Bible Study Online